(Abandoned Nazi/Soviet Military Hospital)(Liegnitz "Lazarett Siegeshöhe")

 It was built to accommodate 650 patients and used for causalities related to their invasion of Poland and then in 1941+ for the invasion of – and then retreat from - the Soviet Union.
 There are rumours of experiments on humans during this period which is possible but has never been proven.

 No question the Nazi regime did a lot of very evil things but not everything they did was evil; sometimes a hospital is just a hospital.
 The causalities on the Eastern Front were the worst in the entire war on both sides.

-In 1945 the Armed Forces of the Soviet Union in their battle to destroy the Nazi forces and win the war captured this hospital basically intact.
+In 1945 the Armed Forces of the Soviet Union captured this hospital basically intact while they continued their march to the German Capital.
 The hospital being state of the art – and most Soviet infrastructure between Poland and Moscow destroyed – the Russians took over the hospital.

 The Soviet’s kept the hospital up to state of the art levels while they owned it.
 The hospital was so superior compared to others – even in the Soviet Union – that Soviet Premier Leonid Brezhnev’s wife was treated here when she became seriously ill.

 The Russians did keep one third of hospital beds and treatment rooms empty at all times.
-This was for causalities should a ground war break out on the East and Western German frontier tipping off the Third World War.
+This was for causalities should a ground war break out on the East German/Western German frontier tipping off the Third World War.

 In 1993 with the Soviet Union collapsed the hospital was released to the Polish government.
 Unable to maintain the site the Polish government sold it to a private company who also failed to maintain it.

 The site has been damaged by exposure to the environment at this point and it’s protected by security but it has been accessed uncountable times either by befriending security or sneaking past them.
 Some websites proclaim there are bookable tours both in the day and night for this site now but we were unable to verify that.